Mickey-Oduro-Kwarteng/Mickey-Oduro-Kwarteng/README.md

 - Hello, I’m Mickey.
 - I’m interested in Codeing and Reading books.
-- I'm a Fullstack developer with expertise in React.
+- I'm a Fullstack developer .
 - Looking into the future I'm enthusiatic about exploring the opportunities in AI and machine learning  and how it transform industries years to come.
 - Looking to connect with like minded people.